umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

         $scope.control.value = "my new value";
     });

-Finally, we need to tell umbraco load this javascript controller when the umbraco application boots, this is also just like building a property editor, so create a `package.manifest` file in the `/yourpackage` folder, and configure it to load your controller file.
+Finally, we need to tell Umbraco load this JavaScript controller when the Umbraco application boots, this is also just like building a property editor, so create a `package.manifest` file in the `/yourpackage` folder, and configure it to load your controller file.

     {
         javascript:[